+Figure 5 gives a representative set of format strings of length 4.
 Note that while almost all look fairly bizarre, because they are synthesized from actual comparisons in the code, many are legal (and at some level "expected" by the code).

 Results.
 After generating test suites, we checked the output for each printf in two ways.
-First, we took the tests each implementation generated and crosschecked its output on these tests against the output of glibc's printf.
+First, we took the tests each implementation generated and cross-checked its output on these tests against the output of glibc's printf.
 Each of of the three implementations attempts to implement a subset of the ANSI C99 standard, while glibc intends to fully implement it.
 Thus, any difference is a potential bug.
-EGT discovered lots of such differences automatically: 426 in Pintos, 146 in the Embedded printf and 7 in GCCfast's printf (which was surprising since it only does minimal parsing and then just calls fprintf, which then calls glibc's printf).
-Since we had access to the implementor of Pintos we focused on these; we discuss these below.
+EGT discovered lots of such differences automatically: 426 in Pintos, 146 in the Embedded printf and 7 in GCCfast's printf (which darwinsource/WWDC2004/gccfast-1614/